 If you don’t have the time or equipment to clean your driveway yourself, you can always hire a professional.
 Look for a company that specializes in driveway cleaning and ask about their services and rates.
 You may want to ask about how they do their work and how long the process takes.
 It’s also helpful to find out what materials they use so you know whether or not they are safe for your home and family.

-How often should you clean the driveway and how long does it take?
+How often should your driveway cleaning be and how long does it take?

 You should clean your driveway at least once a year to prevent staining and damage.
 However, if you have a lot of traffic on your driveway, you may need to clean it more often.
 If you live in an area with extreme weather conditions, you may also need to clean your driveway more often.